ClaGra/Internet_Technology_Beer_Brewing/README.md

 Open the backend hosted on Render via the following URL: https://internet-technology-beer-brewing.onrender.com

-This may take up to 5 minutes to wake up from sleep mode.

 2. Open the Budibase Application

 In the Budibase environment for the class, open the app named Brugg 1_BeerBrewing via following URL: